The Next Shift in AI: From GPUs to Hardwired Intelligence

 - Exploding infrastructure costs

 GPUs manage this through brute force.
 But they were never designed specifically for AI—they are general-purpose systems solving a specialized problem.
+And that mismatch is starting to show.

 The First Shift: Turning Models Into Hardware